rhermitt/MarchMadnessSimulator/README.md

 ## Running a Simulation
 In order to simulate a March Madness Bracket, you will need to create a text file containing the list of the teams in the tournament.
 See below for how this file should be formatted.
-You can also optionally create files that indicate which seeds are participating in the first four (If you are simulating a tournament in which the first four is being played) and any predetermined winners you would like to see the simulation guarantee.
+You can also optionally create files that indicate which seeds are participating in the First Four (If you are simulating a tournament in which the First Four is being played) and any predetermined winners you would like to see the simulation guarantee.
 You will then need to place these file names into another text file which is passed to the program.
 You can run your simulation by running Simulator.java.